-Learn how to perform a vulnerability assessment, download templates and tools, subscribe to our food fraud horizon scanning service, find a laboratory, access links to public food fraud databases, view guidance documents and reports, get help with your food safety documents, speak to an expert.
+Learn how to perform a vulnerability assessment, download templates and tools, do our online training, find a laboratory, access links to public food fraud databases, view guidance documents and reports, get help with your food safety documents, speak to an expert.

 2. Vulnerability assessment tools